chennaione/sugar/README.md

 This library is a wrapper on android's db interface for SQLLite..
 It is built for #in50hrs competition.

-Please visit the wiki section for more details.

 ## Current State

 #table creation